 Our coach takes us down past the Neolithic Heart of Orkney – the Ring of Brodgar, the Ness of Brodgar and the Standing Stones of Stenness – to provide a sense of connection between these and Skara Brae.

 On arrival in the picturesque harbour town of Stromness we have leisure time for lunch and to view the town’s many attractions.
 There is an art gallery, winding streets, great little museum (with finds from the Ness of Brodgar), and cafés and shops full of unique gifts.

 You may, on the other hand, wish to take a walk past the poet George Mackay Brown’s house, and the well that was used in the 1700s by Captain Cook’s vessels (the HMS Resolution and the HMS Discovery) on their fatal return from seeking the North-West Passage.
 Sir John Franklin’s ships also loaded here in 1845 on their arctic expedition.
 If you continue up to the end of town there is also an enjoyable walk along the coast.

 Our return drive to Kirkwell takes us along the south coast of the Orkney mainland, along Scapa Flow where Lord Kitchener’s ship was destroyed and where the World War I interned German battle fleet was scuttled.
 The tragedy of the World War II torpedoed HMS Royal Oak, continues to be marked by a buoy.
-We also make a short visit to the circular church of Orphir built in AD 1100s and its visitor centre where we hear of the dramatic Viking Orkneyinga Sagas.
+We also make a short visit to the circular church of Orphir built in the 12th-century and its visitor centre where we hear of the dramatic Viking Orkneyinga Sagas.